hoavu-cs/aku-chess-engine/README.md

 So far, I have nothing really major to share but there are some cute ideas that worked out well.
 I use Misra-Gries summaries to keep track of frequent pairs of moves (at (ply, ply - 1) and (ply, ply - 2)) that caused beta cut-off or raised alpha to have a more efficient counter-move and follow-up heuristics (~ 45 elo).
 This heavy-hitter data structure will also allow us to scale to triples, quadruples, etc in the future if they are meaningful.
 Note that Misra-Gries is used purely to save memory instead of using a hash table of size 64^4.
 I'm currently trying out several sampling strategies to improve the search.

 Misc:
 - The engine has its NNUE inference for the vanilla NNUE (768 -> 1024)x2 -> output architecture.
 The model was trained using the Bullet library and some Stockfish/Leela's binpacks.
-If you're not happy about this, this engine's main purpose isn't to play in tournaments although you should not be too upset about someone's toy project.
+If you're not happy about this, this engine's main purpose isn't to play in tournaments although you should not be too upset about what people do with their fun project.
 - For the handcrafted evaluation version, visit: [donbot_hce](https://github.com/hoavu-cs/donbot_hce).
 No longer maintained.